 Enrich existing governance tools.
 Continuous monitoring from the perspective of end-users interacting with company websites, social media profiles, and branded mobile apps complements compliance tools and provides added visibility into their current state and behavior in-the-wild.

 Automate the task of tracking all owned assets such as SSL certificates, which sites they are associated with, and their expiration status.
-The RiskIQ Attack Surface Management Platform sends real-time alerts about gaps in security and compliance.
+The RiskIQ Attack Surface Management Platform sends real-time alerts about gaps in cyber security and compliance.

 Support the initial audit process for mergers and acquisitions with RiskIQ, identifying all websites belonging to an organization, including pages that collect data.
 RiskIQ also flags situations where data collection is not encrypted, or SSL is configured incorrectly.